federico-boncaldo/template-method-pattern-php/README.md

 # Template Method Design Pattern in PHP

-The code of this example is based on the [Laracasts](https://laracasts.com/) lesson on the [Template Method Pattern](https://laracasts.com/series/design-patterns-in-php/episodes/4)
+The code of this example is based on the [Laracasts](https://laracasts.com/) lesson on the [Template Method Pattern](https://laracasts.com/series/design-patterns-in-php/episodes/4).

-The pattern is used avoid duplications among classes who share similar functionalities by moving all common functionalities and algorithm in a parent class which usually is declared abstract.
+The pattern is used to avoid duplications among classes which share similar functionalities by moving all functionalities and algorithms in a parent class which usually is declared abstract.

-An abstract method is used inside the parent class to allow the sub classes to define behaviours that are specific of each class.
+An abstract method is used inside the parent class to allow the subclasses to define behaviours that are specific of each class.

 ## Info